-Please indicate your permit identification number: NYF ₹
+Please indicate your permit identification number: NYR

 I. Owner or Operator Information

 1. Owner/Operator Name:

 2. Street Address:

 3. City/State/Zip:

 4. Contact Person: 4a.Telephone:

 4b.
 Contact Person E-Mail:

 II.
 Project Site Information

 5. Project/Site Name:

 6. Street Address:

 7. City/Zip:

 8. County:

 III.
 Reason for Termination

 9a. □ All disturbed areas have achieved final stabilization in acco SWPPP.
 Date final stabilization completed (month/year): rdance with the general permit and

 9b.
-Permit coverage has been transferred to new owner/operare permit identification number: NYR (Note: Permit coverage can not be terminated by owner/operator obtains coverage under the general permit)
+Permit coverage has been transferred to new owner/operator.
+Indicate new owner/operator's permit identification number: NYR

 9c. □ Other (Explain on Page 2)

 IV.
 Final Site Information:

 10a.
 Did this construction activity require the development of a S stormwater management practices? □ yes □ no (If no, WPPP that includes post-construction go to question 10f.)

 10b.
 Have all post-construction stormwater management practic constructed? □ yes □ no (If no, explain on Page 2) es included in the final SWPPP been

 10c.
 Identify the entity responsible for long-term operation and m aintenance of practice(s)?